Coastal Infrastructure Accounting

 3.2.4 Maintenance and Rehabilitation

 Dredging presents particular accounting challenges.
-Maintenance dredging to restore design depths in channels and harbours is typically treated as intermediate consumption since it restores rather than enhances capacity.
-Capital dredging that creates new or expanded facilities represents gross fixed capital formation[37].
+Maintenance dredging to restore design depths is typically treated as intermediate consumption.
+Capital dredging creating new or expanded facilities represents gross fixed capital formation.[35]
+The SEEA Central Framework includes "dredgings" within the physical flow accounts for material resources.[36]

 3.3 Nature-Based Solutions